Three Dreams (and them some)

-There are no easy answers to these conundrums.
-The only thing for certain is the more attention you give to dreams, the
+There are no easy answers to these questions.
+The only thing for certain is the more attention you give to

-echos of profound reality lingering from the events of our evening sojourn.
-We may remember having left our bodies, or flying, or even doing things not possible in wake time ... then puzzling over their meaning, and
+Dreamtime sensing echos of profound reality lingering from the events of our evening sojourn.
+We may remember having left our bodies, or flying, or even doing things not possible in wake time, then puzzling over their

-timeĒ).
+another timeĒ).
 For them, Dreamtime is the reality from where soul emerges and ultimately returns.
 The relationship is tactile, and there is traction between the two worlds.
-According to their view it is the spirit beings in
+According to their view it is the spirit

-Dreamtime who created and sculpted the earth, and they hold their own personal souls are rooted in the earth.
+beings in Dreamtime who created and sculpted the earth, and they hold that their own personal souls are rooted in the earth.
 Reality and Dreamtime are ultimately one.
-For that reason, Aborigines play close attention and regard to
+For that reason, Aborigines play close attention and

 It there an element of magic or mystery?
 Yes.